MicrosoftDocs/architecture-center/docs/high-availability/reference-architecture-traffic-manager-application-gateway-content.md

 1. The web tier virtual machines will communicate with the business tier via a dedicated internal load balancer.

-1. The business-tier internal load balancers distribute traffic to the business-tier VMs across the three availability zones.
+1. The business-tier internal load balancers distribute traffic to the business-tier virtual machines across the three availability zones.
 They use a single, private IP address for easy configuration.
 The private IP addresses of the load balancers are zone redundant.
 The IP addresses persist in all three zones and can survive any single zone failure.

 1. The business tier processes the user interactions and determines the next steps.
 It connects the web and data tiers.
-The VMs in the business tier route traffic to the availability group listener of the databases.
+The virtual machines in the business tier route traffic to the availability group listener of the databases.

 1. The data tier stores the application data, typically in a database, object storage, or file share.
-The architecture has SQL server on VMs distributed across three availability zones.
+This architecture has SQL server on virtual machines distributed across three availability zones.
 They are in an availability group and use a distributed network name (DNN) to route traffic to the [availability group listener](/azure/azure-sql/virtual-machines/windows/availability-group-overview) for load balancing.

 ### Inbound non-HTTP(S) traffic flows